MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365.md

 > [!NOTE]
 >
-> * The placement of Actions is determined by the Microsoft 365 platform.
-> * It's not mandatory for intents to be grouped and custom intents to be ungrouped.
+> The Microsoft 365 platform determines the placement of Actions, and there’s no requirement for intents to be grouped or for custom intents to be ungrouped.

 ## Next step